VasilGVasilev/softuni-React/softuniReact/07. Routing-Workshop/NB.md

 refactoring html to jsx
-    %PUBLIC_URL%/ in front of link when linking styles.css, syntax may be coming from bundler
+    %PUBLIC_URL%/ in front of link when linking styles.css, s  yntax may be coming from bundler

     style.css calls via imports all other
     Problem with that is that there a requests for each component css,